Cyrille Tchatchet: Weightlifting career

 Cyrille took up weightlifting at the age of 14 after seeing the picture of his cousin's father who was a weightlifter representing Cameroon.
 He therefore started training at Golden weightlifting club before switching to WOCA weightlifting club.

 Personal life

-Cyrille moved to the United Kingdom in 2014 and obtained refugee status in 2016.
+Cyrille moved to the United Kingdom in 2014, after defecting from the Cameroonian team during the 2014 Commonwealth Games in Glasgow.
+He spent two months homeless in Brighton, and contemplated suicide before calling the Samaritans, who talked him out of it.

+He obtained refugee status in 2016.
 He decided to pursue a BSc Mental Health Nursing degree at Middlesex University after experiencing mild depression while claiming asylum, and now works as a mental health nurse.